Shopify Products Scraper for Catalogs & Variants avatar

 Why use this actor?

-It returns clear error rows when a store does not expose a public catalog.
+• Clear error rows for stores that do not expose a public catalog.

 Typical use cases